Roger92/metric-ruler-labels/README.md

 - Removed libRuler as a dependency  (yay ... less dependencies are always better \\(°0°)/ )

 **v0.9.0**
-- First realease with the conversions for miles and feet for the ruler tool.
+- First release with the conversions for miles and feet for the ruler tool.